-Through the study of the transformative movements led by Mahatma Gandhi and Martin Luther King, Jr., students understood the effectiveness of non-violent political struggle.
-They saw how fearless leaders overcame the injustice of racism and other forms of discrimination without deviating from their principles.
+Through the study of the transformative movements led by Mahatma Gandhi and Martin Luther King, Jr., students understood the effectiveness of non-violent political struggles.
+They saw how fearless leaders overcame the injustice of racism and other forms of discrimination, without deviating from their principles.
 They began to appreciate the value of rights for women, the right to education and the need for liberty.
 Individual and group research, class debates, role play, media inputs and interaction with external subject experts were used to increase awareness and enhance the learning experience.

 How did famous leaders like Gandhi and Martin Luther King Jr. plan and organize their struggles?
 How did they unite people and make them work peacefully towards a common goal?
 Does learning about famous leaders change our lives?